Most tricks, even the complicated ones, start with a simple trick or are made up of several simple tricks joined together.

 For example, to teach your horse to do a ‘Simple Bow’, break the trick into small steps.
 First, teach your horse to put his head down, and then teach him to put his leg forward.
 Then ask your horse to do the two movements together.

 Here’s a video of Trigger doing the Simple Bow…

 Below is a list of simple tricks that you can teach your horse in a fairly short time.

 1. Touch.
 I like teaching this one first.
-It is an easy trick to teach your horse and it will really help your horse to understand the principles of learning new things.
+It is an easy trick to teach your horse, and it will really help your horse understand the principles of learning new things.

 Ask your horse to ‘touch’ different items, such as a ball, a soft toy, or a traffic cone.
 This is the beginning of several tricks, including fetch, kiss, hug… and lots of others.

-Teaching your horse to ‘touch’ is also a really good way to help them get used to scary things, like plastic bags, tarps, rubbish bins, and bicycles and to become braver.
+Teaching your horse to ‘touch’ is also an excellent way to help them get used to scary things, like plastic bags, tarps, rubbish bins, and bicycles, and to become braver.